 It’s good to think about a plan on two levels : crisis – the absolute worst days, and recovery – how to manage for maybe 2-6 weeks to help everything to settle down.

-Firstly give yourself a break.
 What you can ditch for a while when it’s all too much?

-Keeping active doesn’t mean powering through and doing lots of stuff that aggravates your pain!
+“Keeping active” doesn’t mean powering through and doing lots of stuff that aggravates your pain!

-It does mean you still need to move even if it is painful, but you are allowed to reduce the amount and intensity of movement for a while IF it is making your pain worse
+It does mean you still need to move even if it is painful, but you ARE allowed to reduce the amount and intensity of movement for a while IF it is making your pain worse.

 If this all sounds obvious: well it is.
 But we often have pressures put on us, or we put on ourselves to carry on despite lots of pain.
-Or conversely, if we tell people we have pain they won’t let us lift anything ever again!
-Learning to trust your own experience – to keep going, and build back up again, but within the limits of what you can tolerate, can take a bit of thought and practice.
+Or conversely, we are over careful for too long.
+Or we tell people we have pain and they wrap us in cotton wool and won’t let us lift anything ever again!

 Rest and Comfort